coltongrainger/quamash/prelims/analysis.md

 open set | measurable set
 continuous function | measurable function

-And we borrow some more clean definitions.
+We borrow some slick definitions.

 DEF: A collection $\sM$ of subsets of a set $X$ is said to be a $\sigma$-algebra in $X$ if $\sM$ has the following properties ...
 (SA1) $X \in \sM$; (SA2) If $A \in \sM$ then $A^c \in \sM$ where $A^c$ is the complement of $A$ relative to $X$; (SA3) if $A = \cup_{n=1}^\infty A_n$ and $A_n \in \sM$ for $n =1, 2, 3, \ldots$, then $A \in \sM$.